BowMonk/valoCV/README.md

 is not only fast but also very accurate.
 Similarly, recall and precision was also 1 since it was able to completely predict the ground truth.

-The following gif shows you the performance of Yolo on the video of dataset 4 loaded as a stream:
+The following gif shows you the performance of Yolo on the video of dataset 4 loaded as a stream (it is very slow, but not stuck):
 <p align="center">
   <img src="live_yolo.gif" alt="Online Performance">
   <br>